 Everyone who knows me knows I love food — and I adore a platter!
 Whether it’s cheese and charcuterie, a little fruit platter, a grazing plate of sweets, or a selection of crudités and dips, I love putting together a nibbles plate.

-You might also know how much I enjoy deep conversations and genuine connections, so I love longer dates.
-And this is why my two- and three-hour incall date packages include a nice little selection of nibbles for us to enjoy — it really is the perfect way to spend a playful afternoon or an enchanting evening together.
+You might also know how much I enjoy deep conversations and genuine connections, so I love longer dates with time to get to know each other.
+And this is why my two- and three-hour London escort incall date packages include a nice little selection of nibbles for us to enjoy — it really is the perfect way to spend a playful afternoon or an enchanting evening together.

 (And spoiler alert: as we head into spring and the weather hots up, I’ll be offering picnic platter packages as well as incall packages — stay tuned!)